 2. FIRST CONTACT—AIM FOR A GOOD FIT

 Now that you have a list of architects, how do you judge between them?
 The two most important criteria are their experience with your building type and their design aesthetics.
 The lingo may be intimidating, but the concepts are simple.
 Find someone who’s done your kind of project, done it repeatedly, and done it successfully.
 Hiring a shopping-mall architect to design your house is like getting an appendectomy from a dentist.
 And “aesthetics” is a fancy way of saying, “Do you like the look of their work?
 Would you want to live in it?
 Do the spaces look imaginative and exciting?”
-You might think cost is equally important, but an architect’s fee is already such a small percentage of a construction project that the cost difference between firms is rarely the deal-breaker.
+You might think cost is equally important, but an architect’s fee is already such a small percentage of a construction project that the cost difference between firms is rarely a deal-breaker.
 Most projects take more than a year, so treat it like a relationship: pick someone you get along with, someone who communicates well, someone who listens.
 And because the path through city approvals and building construction is rarely smooth, pick someone you want in your corner.
 A good architect fights for their clients and solves problems.

-3. SELF-SERVE OR
+3. SELF-SERVE OR FULL SERVICE

 4. FEE CALCULATION